 A tutorial is a guided individual study of an existing course, usually taught by the faculty member traditionally teaching the course.
-Permission for a tutorial must be secured from the Committee on Academic Standards.
+Permission for a tutorial must be secured from the Academic Standards and Policies Committee.
 Tutorial request forms and policy guidelines are available in the Registrar's Office.